 MongoDB also supports database transactions across many documents, so chunks of related changes can be committed or rolled back as a group.
 With its multi-document transactions capability, MongoDB is one of the few databases to combine the ACID guarantees of traditional relational databases with the speed, flexibility, and power of the document model.

+MongoDB supports distributed transactions, which means multi-document transactions and sharded clusters can be easily performed on replica sets.
 From the programmer perspective, transactions in MongoDB feel just like transactions developers are already familiar with in PostgreSQL.
-Transactions in MongoDB are multi-statement, with similar syntax (e.g., starttransaction and committransaction) with snapshot isolation,and are therefore easy for anyone with prior transaction experience to add to any application.
+Transactions in MongoDB are multi-statement, with similar syntax (e.g., starttransaction and committransaction) with snapshot isolation, and are therefore easy for anyone with prior transaction experience to add to any application.

 The relational database model that PostgreSQL uses relies on storing data in tables and then using Structured Query Language (SQL) for database access.

 To make this work, in PostgreSQL and all other SQL databases, the database schema must be created and data relationships established before the database is populated with data.
 Related information may be stored in separate tables, but associated through the use of Foreign Keys and JOINs.
 Most changes in schema necessitate a migration procedure that can take the database offline or reduce application performance while it is running.